DanielRJohnson/Glimmer/README.md

 # Changelog
 * V0.0: Base Language Push
 * V0.1: Added "For" construct as well as assignment and arithmetic assignment (i.e. +=)
-* V0.2: Added line and col numbers for parser errors, multi-line if's, and deprecated let in favor of defining and updating assignment
+* V0.2: Added line and col numbers for parser errors, multi-line ife's, and deprecated let in favor of defining and updating assignment
 * V0.3: Added static typing, changing function syntax `fn() -> none { print("WOOHOO") }()`

 # TODO
 Near:
 * for-in instead of current convoluted for? (would also need while)
-* if statement (null) vs if expression (typed) for ease of use?
+* if statement (no type)
 * async-finish blocks?
 * OS interaction (exec, input, etc)
 * Imports & standard library/ more builtins